openziti/ziti-doc/docusaurus/docs/guides/kubernetes/workload-tunneling/kubernetes-sidecar.md

 ## Deploy the Pod

 Deploy a Pod that runs a non-Ziti demo client application and `ziti-tunnel` as a sidecar proxy.
 For this demonstration, the client application is `wget`.
-Our Pod sends a `POST` request to the demo webhook server in a loop so we can see the response in the log.
+Our Pod sends a `POST` request to the demo testapi server in a loop so we can see the response in the log.

 1. Find the CoreDNS cluster service IP address.